hcbpassos/drag_select_grid_view/README.md

 ## Advanced usage

-You can use the setter `DragSelectGridViewController.selection` to directly change the selection (I'm not quite sure why you'd need this, but I don't ask questions).
+You can use the setter `DragSelectGridViewController.value` to directly change the selection (I'm not quite sure why you'd need this, but I don't ask questions).

 It allows this sort of interaction: